Joint European Disruptive Initiative

 The Joint  European Disruptive Initiative (JEDI) is a European funding agency aiming at promoting disruptive technologies.
-Inspired by the US DARPA, it funds innovation in different "missions" (environment and energy, healthcare, education, digital, space, and oceans), with the goal of bringing "Europe in a leadership position in breakthrough technologies".
+It funds innovation in different "missions" (environment and energy, healthcare, education, digital, space, and oceans), with the goal of bringing "Europe in a leadership position in breakthrough technologies".
 It organizes scientific competitions focused on disruptive technologies.
-In June 2020, the Joint European Disruptive Initiative was present in 25 countries, with 3.700 persons involved.
+JEDI also makes policy recommendations to strengthen European technology sovereignty.
+As of 2024, JEDI was funding the projects of over 6,000 researchers in 29 countries across Europe and the world.
+It is operated independently from any European governments with funding from foundations, companies, individuals and public institutions.

+JEDI was inspired by DARPA (Defense Advanced Research Projects Agency), the technology research and development agency of the United States Department of Defense.
+JEDI calls itself a "precursor" to a European advanced research projects agency.